 The M1 series from Apple has been a huge hit.
-The devices are incredibly powerful and do a good job for both – entertainment and functionality.
-However, the Mac mini does not come with a monitor, and the smaller screens of the M1 MacBook Pro and MacBook Air aren’t the best for gaming, video editing, or other such intensive tasks.
+The devices are incredibly powerful and do good entertainment and functionality.
+However, the Mac mini does not come with a monitor, and the smaller screens of the M1 MacBook Pro and MacBook Air aren’t the best for gaming, video editing, or other intensive tasks.
 Hence, a new monitor can be a good investment.

 This is why I’ve curated a list of the best external monitors for M1 MacBook Pro, MacBook Air, and Mac mini, according to varied budgets and needs.
 Let’s take a look!